skyecaplan/pace-rapid-response/README.md

-# pace-rapid-response
+# PACE Rapid Response

 A repository for code relating to PACE rapid response effort.
-Events covered in this repo along with the relevant notebooks are listed in the table below.
+Events covered in this repo along with the relevant notebooks and dashboards are listed in the table below.

 ## Automatic Anomaly Detection Dashboards:
 | Category | Parameters | Contacts | Data Access |